hvillase/sonotexto/README.md

 Be aware of feedback when you use this Class with big sound systems.

+SonoTexto is part of a series of classes I am developing for my PhD in UNAM, with the support of CONACyT through the Posgraduate Music Program UNAM.

 ## Instructions
 1 Download or clone the repository and put the folder in your SuperCollider Extentions.